paveljurca/notes/eng/bits-2.md

 bits #2
 =======

-## Bell in the shell
+## Bell in a shell

-I'm going crazy with my system speaker and a shell's ability to ring the bell every time I've pressed one too many `BACKSPACE`*s* or so
+I'm going crazy with a system speaker and the shell's ability to ring the bell every time I've pressed one too many `BACKSPACE` or so

     % echo 'set bell-style none' >> $HOME/.inputrc